Come Run With Us— Come Run With Us—Shop Now

 “Running took me from “someday” street and helped me become someone who shows up for himself and others regularly regardless of circumstances.
 It has shown me the only guarantee is the work I put in and has taught me to strive to be a better version of myself one day at a time, no matter what the outcome.”

 I signed up for another race, this time 112 miles, determined to do better in Belleville, WI.
 Standing on the starting line, I realized everything I had learned and been working towards somehow landed me in a place I’ve never been to, facing the longest race of my life, with no one I knew except my wife.
 I couldn’t have been more in love with the moment.
-If you had asked me to draw up the most gorgeous life when I was using and drinking, it wouldn’t hold a candle to the life I live now.
+If you would have asked me to draw up the most gorgeous life when I was using and drinking, it wouldn’t hold a candle to the life I live now.

 Racing & Happiness Continues